wyldphyre/Slayer/README.md

 ### TODO

-- Add a `restart` button combine killing and restarting of a process
 - Document use of the configuration file
 - Document command line switches
 - Add a small link or similar to the UI that will take you to the github page and/or documentation

 ## History

+### 2.5 - 2017-06-28

+- Added a `Restart` button to combine killing and restarting a process.

 ### 2.4.4 - 2017-11-28